 #3: Follow the manufacturer’s maintenance schedule.

-Ask for a complete inspection of your vehicle and a copy of the printed maintenance schedule for all systems and services.
+Ask for a complete vehicle inspection and a copy of the printed maintenance schedule for all systems and services.
 Compare the shop’s maintenance schedule with what your manufacturer recommends.
 Reputable shops should be able to show you the inspection report, so you can check it against the repairs they say you need.

 If a shop recommends a service beyond what the manufacturer recommends, ask them to explain why.
 Your shop should also be able to highlight what is important to maintain over time, so you can spread out repairs to fit within your budget.